Denmark

 Danish fishing vessels

 The fishing industry plays a significant role in Denmark’s coastal and rural economy.
-Fisheries constitute a very important economic activity in specific regions, e.g., in western and northern Jutland and on the island of Bornholm in the Baltic Sea.
+Fisheries constitute a very important economic activity in specific regions, e.g., in western and northern Jutland.
+Minor fishery is still present in the Baltic Sea around the island of Bornholm, however quota restrictions on key species such as cod and long supply chains to the national market have seen the fishery decrease significantly.
 Norwegian lobster in the Kattegat and blue mussels in Limfjord are also of significant local importance.

 The capture fisheries sector consists of the following three main categories: